 High CO2 Levels Can Destabilize Marine Layer Clouds

 At high enough atmospheric carbon dioxide (CO2) concentrations, marine stratus clouds become unstable and disappear, triggering a spike in global warming, according to a new modeling study.
-The results could help solve the longstanding mystery in paleoclimatology of how past climates such as the Eocene (around 50 million years ago) got to be so warm that crocodiles could live in the Arctic, without excessively high levels of greenhouse gases.
+The results could help solve the longstanding mystery in paleoclimatology of how past climates such as the Eocene (around 50 million years ago) got to be so warm that crocodiles could live in the Arctic.

 New Climate Model to Be Built from the Ground Up

 Scientists and engineers rethink how to model and predict climate

 Facing the certainty of a changing climate coupled with the uncertainty that remains in predictions of how it will change, scientists and engineers from across the country are teaming up to build a new type of climate model that is designed to provide more precise and actionable predictions.

 The Earth Machine: Science Insurgents Plot a Climate Model Driven by Artificial Intelligence

 Later this summer, an academic consortium … will launch an ambitious project to create a new climate model.
 Taking advantage of breakthroughs in artificial intelligence (AI), satellite imaging, and high-resolution simulation, that as-yet-unnamed model—the Earth Machine is one candidate—aims to change how climate models render small-scale phenomena such as sea ice and cloud formation that have long bedeviled efforts to forecast climate.

 Next-Generation Climate Models Could Learn, Improve on the Fly